ddmaness/Web-Dev-Notes/shay-how-advanced-html-css.md

 Decribe the link psuedo-classes and how they are used.

-Decribe the Action psuedo-classes and how they are used.
+Describe the Action psuedo-classes and how they are used.

 Decribe the user action psuedo-classes and how they are used.

-Decribe the user interface state psuedo-classes and how they are used.
+Desscribe the user interface state psuedo-classes and how they are used.

-Decribe the structural and position psuedo-classes and how they are used.
+Describe the structural and position psuedo-classes and how they are used.

 Describe the difference between the -child and -of-type pseudo selectors.